WisTex/Development-Guide-Docs/docs/README.md

 This directory contains source documentation files.

-Each document should be self-contained and suitable for publication on multiple websites.
+Each document should be understandable on its own and suitable for publication on one or more websites.

 ## Writing for Humans